jebrinton/cs506finalproject/README.md

 ### **ARIMA Model Architecture**

-We used statsmodels' SARIMAX model.
-To explain SARIMAX, the following is a break down of what ARIMA models are:
+We used statsmodels' SARIMA model.
+To explain SARIMA, the following is a break down of what ARIMA models are:

 1. The *AR* stands for the autoregressive order; it is the number of past values we should take into account when predicting each new value.
 2. The integrated part (*I*) is used to take out noise: it forces the time series to become stationary and subtract out anomalies.